 10 January 2018

-The INEE Tech Task Team, together with UNHCR and members of the Connected Learning in Crises Consortium, invite you to explore innovative higher education programming for refugees, through an interactive webinar.
+On 18 January 2018, the INEE Tech Task Team, together with UNHCR and members of the Connected Learning in Crises Consortium, explored innovative higher education programming for refugees through an interactive webinar.

 Jigsaw Consult and Refugee Support Network recently completed a year long research study examining how higher education can be provided effectively to refugees in low-resource environments.
-This webinar will provide a unique opportunity to unpack this research and interact directly from Connected Learning programs implementers who will speak to the opportunities, and challenges they face in adopting blended tertiary learning approaches.
+This webinar provides a unique opportunity to unpack this research and interact directly from Connected Learning programs implementers who spoke to the opportunities and challenges they face in adopting blended tertiary learning approaches.

 The landscape review provides a desk-based overview of the sector, mapping 43 programmes across five main categories of provision.